Differentiable Tree Search Network

-By breaking the network into these submodules and reusing them, the total number of learnable parameters is effectively reduced, helping to prevent overfitting to an arbitrary function that may align with the given training data.
+Dividing the network into these submodules reduces total learnable parameters and injects significant planning bias into the network architecture, preventing overfitting to an arbitrary function that may align with the limited available training data.